 Another helpful way to determine the value of your startup is to do a full risk assessment.
 When companies first get going, especially when they start having success, they often get blinded by a false sense of invincibility.
 This can lead to tunnel vision, and this can cause you to overexpose your business to certain risks.

 For example, how dependent are you on one product or customer base?
-What are some things that could prevent you from selling your product to your customers?
+What could prevent you from selling your product to your customers?
 Are there any troubling trends in the industry?
 Or is there any way Mother Nature could interfere with your opportunities?
 What about potential governmental regulations?
 Any number of things could affect your business, and you need a clear idea.

 Businesses that fully understand where they are vulnerable and have plans to mitigate these risks are more valuable to own.
 This is true because they are in less danger and demonstrate a company culture focused on ensuring growth well into the future.
 If you don’t have good contingency plans or diversification strategies, it’s a good idea to make this a part of your planning before it’s too late.